TantikornC/Customer-Segmentation/README.md

 3. **Exploratory Data Analysis (EDA)**:
    - Conducted EDA to uncover patterns and trends in customer interactions.
-   - Used visualizations such as histograms and stacked bar charts to analyze data distributions and relationships.
+   - Used visualizations such as histograms and heatmaps to analyze data distributions and relationships.

 4. **Feature Engineering**:
    - Created new features such as Recency, Frequency, and Monetary (RFM) values to capture customer behaviors based on chatbot interactions.